 Post 2011 quakes, Beck would briefly become a councillor, then retired.
-I'd come to loathe the word resilience, as every Tom, Dick & Mary would use it to describe Christchurch citizens during & after quakes.
+I loathed the word resilience, as every Tom, Dick & Mary used it to describe Christchurch citizens during & after quakes.
 Especially lazy media journalists.

 Late that Sunday afternoon we wandered a mini cordon around quake damaged Manchester St, pivoting around quake damaged Manchester Courts.
 The absence of scowling cops & NZDF soldiers at plastic tapes, plastic barriers, road cones & metal fences enabled us to view quake damage without intrusive, unfriendly surveillance, despite CBD surveillance cameras.

 Never mind the ugly, overbearing cop hut in Cathedral Sq outside Christ Church Cathedral & Hereford St Central cop shop.